 Save the changes and clear any caching on the server, as well as your browser cache.
 If you are using Managed hosting, you might also find the ability to access the site’s error logs.
 You can see the same information in the error logs of the site.

-Here already, most likely, you will see what’s the matter there and why you see the WordPress white screen.
+Here already, most likely, you will see what’s the matter there and why you see the WordPress blank white screen.
 And now you can act according to the displayed errors.
-For example, if you see the problem with connection to the database, you can fix it, if you have problems with some plugin or theme, you can turn it off or clear the cache if the problem is there.
+For example, if you see the problem with the connection to the database, you can fix it, if you have problems with some plugin or theme, you can turn it off or clear the cache if the problem is there.

 If you see an error related to a plugin, you can deactivate the plugin by changing it’s folder name via FTP and then clearing the site cache and trying again.